 "Seclusion" shall mean the involuntary confinement of a student alone in a room or area from which the student is physically prevented, or reasonably believes they will be prevented, from leaving.
-Seclusion does not include a time-out as defined in 603 CMR 46.02.
+Seclusion does not include a time-out as defined below.
 The use of seclusion is expressly prohibited.

-"Time-out" shall mean a non-physical behavioral support strategy in which a student temporarily separates from the learning activity or the classroom, either by choice or by direction from staff, for the purpose of calming while remaining within the sight of staff.
-A time-out does not qualify as a physical restraint.
+"Time-out" shall mean a non-physical behavioral support strategy in which a student temporarily separates from the learning activity or the classroom, either by choice or by direction from staff, for the purpose of calming while remaining in an unconfined space (e.g. open area or room with an unlocked door) within the sight of staff.
+Time-out shall cease as soon as the student has calmed.
+A time-out does not qualify as a physical restraint, however parents/guardians/caregivers shall be notified in accordance with the reporting requirement provisions of this restraint policy in the event that a time-out occurs in a closed door time-out room.